NethServer/docs/administrator-manual/en/docker.rst

 Default network
 ===============

-The default bridge docker0 is allowed in the firewall of |product|, any ports or the containers will be opened through shorewall.
+The default bridge docker0 is allowed in the firewall of |product|, any published port of the containers will be opened through shorewall.
 Any docker howto is supposed to be compatible.

 Example of nginx container on port ``9001``: ::